Removing iron on transfers can be challenging. Sometimes, this method of removal takes even more time than the transfer process itself.

 Pull the garment tight

-The key to removing a heat transfer is keeping the garment tight under the iron or heat press.
+The key to removing a heat transfer is keeping the fabric taut under the iron or heat press.
 This ensures enough heat transfer on the print and not ruining the rest of the garment.

-Make sure you have put the garment the right way and always do it with a very hot iron because if you start doing it step by step and let the iron start heating throughout the process, it will take you ages to get rid of that heat transfer vinyl print.
+Make sure you have put the garment the right way and always do it with a very hot iron.
+This is because if you start doing it step by step and let the iron start heating throughout the process, it will take you ages to get rid of that heat transfer vinyl print.

 Go over the vinyl as many times as necessary.
 Do this until you see it starting to peel off.